ElifKeskinn/QuizApp/README.md

 - **Dynamic Progress Bar:** A progress bar to show the quiz progress.
 - **Quiz Pages:** A user-friendly experience with start, quiz, and results pages.
 - **Questions and Answers:** Includes questions, options, and correct answers.
-- **Answer Validation and Submission:** Allows users to select and submit their answers.
+- **Answer Validation and Submission:** Users can select and submit their answers.
+- **Resume Quiz:** The application saves the user's progress in local storage, so if the page is refreshed or reopened, the user resumes from where they left off.
+- **Reset Progress:** The user's progress and selected topic are reset on completing the quiz.

 ## Usage